niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### bos probe
-29. `bos probe`: Simulate a payment for a certain amount and it will be simulated through the conditions specified, probing sends junk HTLCs to check if a real payment can go though.
+Simulate a payment for a certain amount and it will be simulated through the conditions specified, probing sends junk HTLCs to check if a real payment can go though.
 Can be used to check rebalance routes, payment routes as well or check the approximate liquidity available on a node via a particular channel.
   - Arguments:
     - `pubkey`: Enter the destination pubkey you want to probe, can be yours as well if you want to probe yourself for a rebalance.
   - Options: